Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Proposed Method

-To assess how much subjective state information is preserved in synthetic gaze, we utilize a correlation-based baseline \cite{qian2025we}.
-We treat subjective reports as behavioral readouts of participants’ internal states, such as fatigue, mental load, or perceived difficulty.
-For each synthetic gaze sequence, eye-movement components are first segmented by the algorithmic approach described in \citet{rigas2018study}.
-Then we extract objective eye-movement features using the event-identification and feature-extraction approach \cite{friedman_novel_2018, friedman_eye_2022}.
-Overall, features are extracted as either the rate of a given component (such as saccades per second) or the median value for multi-valued measures.
+To assess how much subjective state information is preserved in synthetic gaze, we adopt a correlation-based baseline \cite{qian2025we}.
+In this framework, subjective reports are treated as behavioral readouts of participants’ internal states, such as fatigue, mental load, and perceived difficulty.
+For each synthetic gaze sequence, eye movement events are first segmented using the algorithm described in \cite{rigas2018study}.
+We then extract objective eye movement features using the event-identification and feature-extraction methods proposed in \cite{friedman_novel_2018, friedman_eye_2022}.
+These features are defined either as the rate of a given event type (e.g., saccades per second) or as the median value of multi-valued measures.

-As shown in Figure \ref{fig:main_architecture}, after generating a synthetic gaze sequence, the feature extractor approach extracts an interpretable set of eye-movement features (e.g., saccade frequency, amplitude, fixation drift, stability measures, etc.).
-Later, we select a set of 58 features representing the objective reports, consistent with the definitions used in the baseline \cite{qian2025we}.
-Finally, the correlation analyzer module employs both subjective reports (i.e., participants' self-reported experiences) and selected 58 extracted features to quantify the relationship between synthetic gaze and subjective state for each task and subject.
-As subjective ratings are non-normally distributed and demonstrate floor effects, we compute Spearman rank correlations between each subjective measure and each eye-movement feature.
+As illustrated in Figure \ref{fig:main_architecture}, once a synthetic gaze sequence is generated, the feature extraction module derives an interpretable set of eye movement features, including saccade rate (number of rapid eye movements between fixation points), frequency, amplitude (magnitude of saccade movements), fixation rate (number of moments where the gaze is held steady), drift (slow movement of the eye during fixation), and measures related to the stability of eye position.
+From this set, we select 58 features representing objective eye movement characteristics, following the definitions used in the baseline study \cite{qian2025we}.
+The correlation analyzer then utilizes these extracted features and subjective reports (i.e., participants’ self-reported experiences) to quantify the relationship between synthetic gaze and subjective state for each task and subject.
+As the subjective ratings are non-normally distributed and exhibit floor effects, we compute Spearman rank correlations \cite{zar2005spearman} between each subjective measure and each eye movement feature.
+In this study, correlation strength is used as an empirical proxy for internal-state leakage.
+Therefore, reduced feature-rating correlations indicate state-signature attenuation under the evaluated feature set and statistical protocol, not anonymization, differential privacy, or a formal guarantee against state-inference attacks.